 Note: The first time you install a module in the node, you need to configure the node to recognize it with the card command and save your changes with write memory.
-Refer to Configuring Basic GigaVUE H Series Settings on page 38 for details.
+Refer to Configuring Basic GigaVUE H Series Settings for details.